Summary

 • Females of childbearing potential must have a negative serum or urine pregnancy test within 14 days of receiving study interventions.

-• Central nervous system (CNS) reservoir such as Ommaya catheter must be in place.
+• CNS reservoir such as Ommaya catheter must be in place.

-• Newly diagnosed participants with intracranial diffuse midline gliomas (DMG) who are positive for the H3.3K27M mutation (positive testing from a Clinical Laboratory Improvement Amendments (CLIA) laboratory required or equivalent) and who completed standard radiation therapy.
+• Participants with DMG who are positive for the H3.3K27M mutation (positive testing from a Clinical Laboratory Improvement Amendments (CLIA) laboratory required or equivalent) and who completed at least standard radiation therapy.

-• All participants must consent for tumor tissue (fresh or archival) for biomarker analysis.
+• All participants must consent for tumor tissue (fresh or archival) for biomarker analysis if available.

-• All participants must have measurable disease at the time of consent.
+• All participants must have evaluable or measurable disease at the time of consent.

-• All participants must be either off systemic steroids or be on a stable dose of dexamethasone (maximum dose of 0.1 mg/kg/day or 4 mg/day) at the time of enrollment.
+• All participants must be either off systemic steroids or be on a stable or declining dose of dexamethasone (maximum dose of 0.1 mg/kg/day or 4 mg/day) at the time of enrollment.

 • Participants must not have received any bone marrow transplants for the treatment of their tumor.